NiklasMelton/AdaptiveResonanceLib/paper.md

    for the resonance layer.
 ART2 is widely considered to not work and is not recommended for use.
 It is included here for historical purposes.

-3. Fuzzy ART [@carpenter1991fuzzy]: is the most cited and arguably most widely used ART variant at this time.
+3. Fuzzy ART [@carpenter1991fuzzy]: is arguably the most widely used ART variant at this time.
 Fuzzy ART is a hyper-box based clustering method, capable of clustering continuous-valued data.
 Data is pre-processed into zero-volume hyper-boxes through the process of complement coding before being used to